bozsahin/thebench/README.md

    <code>bench.install.sh</code>

+3. Make sure that <code>/usr/local/bin</code> is in your <code>PATH</code> variable.
+(It is usually there by default; just check it by doing <code>echo $PATH</code>.)

-You've just installed thebench, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries.
+You've just installed thebench, the Python libraries needed, and SBCL as Common Lisp, which is used by one of the python libraries and thebench processor.
 You have also made the tool available from anywhere in your machine.

 If you already had these utilities in your system, your versions are detected and used by the bench.